 Jodi’s latest book:

-Back Roads, Horned Toads & What’s for Dinner
+Back Roads, Dead Cats & What’s for Dinner

 Travel back in time along the old Arizona and New Mexico railways and highways.
 Adventure into times of good food, hair-raising tales and grand misadventures.